George Wallace (Australian comedian): Films

 The five feature films Wallace starred in are among the few surviving examples of his work.
 As the most sustained series of Australian comedian comedies produced before World War II, these films provide some support for the claim that George Wallace is Australia's equivalent of Charles Chaplin.

 In his physical presentation as well as his performance style, George Wallace differed from international stars of slapstick comedy.
 For instance, his clothing and speech allude to an Australian working-class type and contrast with Charles Chaplin's mock-dapper Tramp persona.
 The fact that Wallace's performances combine tap-dancing with pratfalls makes him unusual among film comedians anywhere.
 Moreover, Wallace's films prefigure developments in Hollywood comedy.
 An example is the fictional country of Betonia in His Royal Highness, which predates satirical depictions of fictional nations in such celebrated films as The Marx Brothers' Duck Soup (1933) and Charles Chaplin's The Great Dictator (1940).
 Other aspects of Wallace's films that are relatively unusual for the period are the comedic treatment of haunted houses in Harmony Row and Gone to the Dogs and scientific experimentation in Gone to the Dogs, which emphasize the resourcefulness of Australian filmmaking in the face of Hollywood's international dominance.

 George Wallace's transition from stage to screen parallels the career progressions of many internationally famous vaudeville performers in a period when movies' popularity was eclipsing live theatre.
 However, the financially struggling Australian film industry of the 1920s and 1930s provided fewer opportunities than Hollywood did.

 Although Wallace continued to work after World War II, with a successful career in radio and on stage as well as occasional film roles, his film career never returned to its 1930s peak.
 This was undoubtedly influenced by factors outside his control, such as F. W. Thring's death in 1936 and Cinesound Productions' decision to cease feature film production in 1940.
 Indeed, the films that Wallace stars in defy the fact that the Australian film industry was already struggling to survive.
 These films continue to be a high point of Australian screen comedy.

+His work on radio in the 1940s includes The Road Show, in which he played an outrageous female bus conductor, "Sophie the Sort on the Bus".